Applications for the Doctor of Education are reviewed for admission on a monthly basis in fall and spring semesters.

 - Score of “Proficient” or higher on a letter of intent describing academic goals, teaching experiences, and reasons for pursuing a doctoral degree at the University of Wyoming.
-This letter serves as a writing sample, and takes the place of GRE scores in the admission process.
+This letter serves as a writing sample, an indicator of the applicant’s proficiency in writing.
 For a full description of the letter of intent and scoring categories, see guidelines below.

 - Three (3) years of P-12 teaching experience or its equivalent.

 - Copy of GRE scores.

 - Three letters of recommendation, completed by an individual familiar with the applicant’s academic performance, a current or recent supervisor, and/or a selected colleague and/or community member.
 Letter of Recommendation forms are available online in the prospective student section of our website.

 - Transcript evaluation for undergraduate/graduate degree completion, reflecting a minimum 3.0 GPA on a 4.0 scale on the applicant’s most recent degree from an accredited institution, plus transcripts from all other schools attended.